Close

 • L0phtCrack (*.lcs) - this file format is used by the LophtCrack software.
 The program supports all versions of LCS files, beginning with v4.

 • .hdt project files, which are used by Proactive Password Auditor (used to be PWSEX) from ElcomSoft.
-Also supports all versions of the format, beginning with v3.
+All versions of the format are supported, beginning with v3.

 • *.hsh files, which are exported by Proactive System Password Recovery from the same notorious company.

 • *.lst hash lists, created by Cain & Abel.
-Windows Password Recovery supports lst files beginning with v.4.9.12.
+Windows Password Recovery supports *.lst files beginning with v.4.9.12.
 The earlier versions of LST files used the ';' delimiter instead of 'TAB'.
-Unfortunately, the LST file does not have a marker that specifies the version; therefore, if the LST file is unreadable, you may have to manually replace all the field delimiters with the 'TAB'.
+Unfortunately, the LST file does not have a marker that specifies the version; therefore, if the LST file is unreadable, you may need to manually replace all the field delimiters with the 'TAB'.

 • *.winpsw files, created by WinPassword, from good old LastBit.
 Supports all versions of WINPSW, beginning with v6.

 • SamInside (*.hashes) project files.
-This format is similar to text PWDUMP, but it is more flexible and uses the 0х7f character instead of colon, which is more reasonable.
+This format is similar to the textual PWDUMP, but it is more flexible and uses the 0х7f character instead of the colon, which is more reasonable.

 • PasswordPro project files (*.hashes).
-This format is similar to text PWDUMP, except several changes.
-It is used by PasswordsPro product.
+This format is similar to text PWDUMP, except for several changes.
+It is used by the PasswordsPro product.

 • Passcape Universal Configuration Files (*.puc).
 This container is used in Reset Windows Password software and can contain several different dumps.

-After importing hashes, the program automatically marks all the LM or NT hashes and launches the preliminary attack.
-This action is optional and can be disabled in the general settings.
-This option is enabled by default.
+After importing hashes, the program automatically marks all the hashes and launches the preliminary attack.
+This action is optional and can be disabled in general settings.
+The option is enabled by default.